 World walls off as leaders warn viral pandemic will worsen

+From Mount Everest to Washington, governments are increasingly isolating people at home and within their borders to try and slow an unfolding pandemic

+ROME -- Sweeping travel bans accelerated across the globe on Thursday, walling regions apart, keeping people inside their homes and slowing the engines of commerce in an effort to stem the viral pandemic unfolding around the world.

+President Donald Trump, who had downplayed the virus for weeks, suddenly struck a different tone, delivering a somber Oval Office address announcing strict rules on travel from much of Europe to begin this weekend.
+The State Department followed with an extraordinary warning to Americans to “reconsider travel abroad” as well.

+The European Union quickly slammed Trump's "unilateral" decision, declaring that the coronavirus pandemic is a "global crisis, not limited to any continent and it requires cooperation rather than unilateral action."

+The virus detected three months ago in China has produced crippling outbreaks in Asia, Europe and the Mideast, ignited global financial panic and in the last week has seen dizzying developments that are erupting by the hour.

-Even for a crisis that has brought no shortage of headlines, dizzying developments were flashing across screens: An official designation of “pandemic” from the World Health Organization, a dramatic halt to much travel between the United States and 26 European countries, and infections among beloved Hollywood stars, sports luminaries and political leaders.
-All of it came against a backdrop of plunging world economies that left not only Wall Street investors but people from all walks of life hurting.
+Those include an official designation of “pandemic” from the World Health Organization, a dramatic halt to much travel between the United States and 26 European countries, and infections being announced in rapid-fire pace by Hollywood stars, sports luminaries and political leaders as well as ordinary folks on cruise ships.
+All of this is coming against a backdrop of crashing world economies that left not only Wall Street investors but people from all walks of life hurting.

-“We will see more cases and things will get worse than they are right now,” said Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases.

-President Donald Trump, who had downplayed the virus for days, suddenly struck a different tone, delivering a somber Oval Office address announcing strict rules on travel from much of Europe to begin this weekend.
-The State Department followed with an extraordinary warning to Americans to “reconsider travel abroad” too.
-Local leaders warned things would only get worse.

-“This will be a very difficult time,” said Dr. Jeff Duchin a top public health official for the Seattle area, which has one of the biggest U.S. outbreaks.
-“It’s similar to what you might think of as an infectious disease equivalent of a major earthquake that’s going to shake us for weeks and weeks.”
+“It’s similar to what you might think of as an infectious disease equivalent of a major earthquake that’s going to shake us for weeks and weeks," said Dr. Jeff Duchin a top public health official for the Seattle area, which has one of the biggest U.S. coronavirus outbreaks.

+Around the world, nursing homes emptied of visitors to protect the elderly, who are especially vulnerable to the new virus.

+More than 126,000 people in more than 110 countries have been infected by the new virus.
+The vast majority are in just four countries: China and South Korea — where new cases are declining — and Iran and Italy, where they are not.
+More than 4,600 people have died worldwide.

 Across the U.S., where cases now number more than 1,300, a sense of urgency was pervasive.

-Nursing homes turned away visitors, schools emptied of students and workplace cubicles went vacant.
-A rite of spring, college basketball's March Madness, was set to proceed in empty arenas, while professional basketball won't play at all.
-Joyous, booze-filled, green-splashed celebrations of St. Patrick’s Day were called off.
-TV shows taped without audiences, rush-hour crowds in New York subway cars disappeared, and families hunkered down wondering what would come next.
+Schools emptied of students and workplace cubicles went vacant.
+A rite of spring, college basketball's March Madness, was to proceed in empty arenas, while the NBA decided it won't play professional basketball won't play at all.
+Joyous, booze-filled, green-splashed celebrations of St. Patrick’s Day were called off across the U.S. and Ireland.
+TV shows taped without audiences, rush-hour crowds in New York subway cars disappeared and families hunkered down, wondering what would come next.

-“If we avoid each other and listen to the scientists, maybe in a few weeks it will be better,” said Koloud ‘Kay’ Tarapolsi of Redmond, Washington, who has two children whose schools were being closed beginning Thursday.
+“If we avoid each other and listen to the scientists, maybe in a few weeks it will be better,” said Koloud ‘Kay’ Tarapolsi of Redmond, Washington, who has two children whose schools closed Thursday.

 “We have called every day for countries to take urgent and aggressive action,” said WHO’s leader, Tedros Adhanom Ghebreyesus.
 “We have rung the alarm bell loud and clear.”

-High-profile announcements of infections made the alarms even louder.
 Double Oscar winner Tom Hanks said he and his wife Rita Wilson tested positive.
-Australian officials say the couple are in a Queensland hospital and their close contacts would have to self-quarantine.
+Australian officials say the couple are in a Queensland hospital and their close contacts need to self-quarantine.

 Asian shares plunged Thursday, following a drop of 1,464 points of the Dow Jones Industrial Average, putting the index 20% below its record set last month and into fearsome territory Wall Street calls a “bear market.”